Skip to main content

 Phase 3: Evaluate and Choose the Right Candidate

-Recruitment biases (halo effect, similarity bias, stereotypes) are documented by workplace psychology research and can lead to discrimination sanctioned by article L1132-1 of the Labour Code.
+Recruitment biases (halo effect, similarity bias, stereotypes) are documented by research in occupational psychology and can lead to discrimination sanctioned under article L1132-1 of the French Labour Code.
 To limit them:

-- Use a standardised evaluation grid shared among all recruiters
+• Use a standardised evaluation grid shared between all recruiters

-- Document selection and rejection criteria at each stage
+• Document rejection and selection criteria at each stage

-After the evaluation phase, the decision must be collegial and documented.
-The job offer (or offer letter) must specify:
+After the evaluation phase, the decision must be collective and documented.
+The employment offer (or offer letter) must specify:

-- The exact job title and collective agreement classification
+• The exact job title and collective bargaining classification

-- Gross remuneration, any variable components and benefits (health insurance, meal vouchers, additional leave)
+• Gross salary, any variable compensation and benefits (health insurance, meal vouchers, time off)

 ---